tanermaddocks/PDP-JUL2024-TJS/terminal_app/readme.md

 - datetime in function/item_function.py
 - random in function/basic.py

+#### ***What are Dependencies?***

+**Dependencies**- Relationships between pieces of software in which one piece of software relies upon another in order to function as intended.

+Dependencies can be external, relying on a third party, or internal - software dependencies existing within software.

+Common examples of dependencies are libraries and frameworks used by programmes.

+Software dependencies are either direct or transitive.
+*Direct dependency* - a dependency explicitly defined and used by a piece of software.
+*Transitive dependency* - library or module indirectly use by a software component.

+Listing dependencies for a program is extremely important for Python development.
+Doing ensures a consistent testing and development environment.

+#### ***JSON***

+JSON is a data format.

+Data with JSON formatting consists of a series of key value pairs.

+Mostly, the key is represented by a string and the value as one of several types such as a string, number, boolean etc.

+JSON is simple and language independent so supports many different data types.
+ It is easily shared between different programmes.

+This makes JSON an ideal format for storing and retrieving configuration settings such as in this app.

+#### ***Modules Used***

+This app uses the os, datetime and random modules packaged with Python.
+*os* allows for using functions dependent on operating systems.
+*datetime* provides classes to manipulate dates and times.
+*random* implements pseudo-random number generators.

 ### First Use

 In order to start using the application, run the application from the terminal using "main.py" and follow the below steps: